charlesatm/apihealthcheck/README.md

 ### How to build and deploy infra through Terraform

-1. Navigate to the below Github Repository and fork it to your own repository, this is because AWS Codepipeline needs oauth access and only the owner of the particular repo can provide it.
+1. Navigate to the below Github Repository and fork it to your own repository, this is because AWS Codepipeline needs OAuth access and only the owner of the particular repo can provide it.
  ```sh
   https://github.com/charlesatm/apihealthcheck
   ```